AlwiMf11/AlwiMf11/README.md

 # 👋 Hi, I'm Alwi Ma'ruf!

-🎓 I'm a graduate of D4 Software Engineering at Politechnic Balekambang Jepara 💼 Currently working as an IT Application Spesialist at PT Hwaseung Indonesia 2 (Adidas) 💻 Passionate about building efficient and user-friendly applications
+🎓 I'm a graduate of D4 Software Engineering
+💼 Currently working as an **IT Programmer Staff** at **PT Hwaseung Indonesia 2 (Adidas)**
+💻 Passionate about building efficient and user-friendly applications
-📱 Specialized in Application MES (Manufacturing Execution System), web & mobile app development, ERP SAP and IT Technical Support
+📱 Specialized in web & mobile app development, MES (Manufacturing Execution System), ERP SAP and IT Technical Support

 ---